 Kitchens are often associated with comforting warmth, cosiness, delicious cuisine, enticing aromas, and a welcoming ambience.
 The area at an office has three main functions: first, it is a place where people eat (and sometimes even make) meals, second, it is a place of regeneration and rest, and third, it is a place where workers interact with their coworkers.

 Because we spend at least eight hours a day at work, it’s critical that employees may take their meals in privacy and comfort.
 After all, one of man’s basic necessities is to provide his body with the proper nourishment.
-The kitchen is a great place to relax, unwind, de-stress, and regenerate after a long day at work.
+Therefore, an office kitchen can have an immensely positive impact on employee wellbeing – it is a great place to relax, unwind, de-stress, and regenerate after a long day at work.
 Over a cup of coffee, workers gather, speak, and exchange expertise.
 This method of sharing knowledge pulls the team together and integrates it, making future collaboration easier.

 According to research, 70 percent of employee contacts take place outside of meeting rooms.
 Interiors that are cosy and warm are considerably more pleasurable to work in and stay in.
 The correct environment is created by stimulating the sense of taste in distinct locations, which helps one regenerate and relax.